 Now that the July evaluation period has come to a close, we have a chance to look back and see what stood out during the month.

-Who was the best senior you saw in July?
+What was the most memorable moment you saw in July?

 Paul Biancardi is the national director of basketball recruiting.
 Adam Finkelstein is a frequent contributor, both in player evaluations and event coverage.
 Joel Francisco is a recruiting coordinator and has been evaluating high school prospects for over 20 years.
 Michael LaPlante is a recruiting coordinator who has over 20 years of coaching and recruiting experience.
 Reggie Rankin, a recruiting coordinator, has coached in the Mid-American, American East, WAC, SEC, Big 12 and Atlantic 10 conferences over a span of 14 seasons.
 John Stovall, a recruiting coordinator, has worked as director of scouting for Prep Spotlight Scouting Service and magazine for 15 years.
 Dave Telep is the senior basketball recruiting analyst for ESPN.com.